divakpl/object-detection/README.md

-## Squash ball recognition with OpenCV and JavaFX
+## Squash ball detection with OpenCV and JavaFX

-Squash ball recognition and tracking app
+Squash ball detection and tracking app